-6 Powerful Women Who Fought for Wage Equality
+7 Powerful Women Who Fought for Wage Equality

-After seven seasons of leading Showtime’s hit dramedy, Shameless, Emmy Rossum is finally (FINALLY) receiving fair compensation for her work.
+After almost 12 years at E!
+News, Daily Pop host Catt Sadler left the network after finding out that she was making half the salary of her male co-host.
+And she's not the only woman to stand up for wage equality in Hollywood.

-Rossum reportedly held off on confirming her return for a possible eighth season of the series due to wage disputes—the 30-year-old demanded to be paid more than her co-star William H. Macy, whose role is less prominent than Rossum’s.
-In a rare but wonderful turn of events, the actress seems to have gotten what she deserves.
+After seven seasons of leading Showtime’s hit dramedy, Shameless, Emmy Rossum finally began receiving fair compensation for her work.

-On Wednesday morning, the Shameless star tweeted that she’d be back on set in May:
+Rossum reportedly held off on confirming her return for a possible eighth season of the series due to wage disputes—the actress demanded to be paid more than her co-star William H. Macy, whose role is less prominent than Rossum’s.
+In a rare but wonderful turn of events, Rossum seems to have gotten what she deserves.

-Playing Fiona Gallagher has been one of the great privileges of my life.
-I'm so happy to continue w my SHAMELESS family!Back to work in May!
+The Shameless star tweeted that she’d soon be back on set:

 Hooray for happy and fairly compensated Gallaghers!

-Sadly, exciting news like this is far from commonplace, but as we approach a new year on the heels of this win, we have hope that the wage gap will continue to shrink.
+Sadly, exciting news like this is far from commonplace, but we have hope that the wage gap will continue to shrink.

-In honor of Rossum’s game-changing victory, here are four other inspiring actresses who fought for wage equality.
+In honor of Rossum’s game-changing victory, here are six other inspiring actresses who fought for wage equality.

 The Oscar-winning actress recently spoke out about her experience with the sexist wage gap in Hollywood.
 According to Portman, her No Strings Attached costar, Ashton Kutcher, was paid three-times her salary for his role in the 2011 film.
 "I wasn’t as pissed as I should have been," Portman said of the initial shock, "I mean, we get paid a lot, so it’s hard to complain, but the disparity is crazy."
 The actress went on to shed more light on the issue, telling Marie Claire UK, "Compared to men, in most professions, women make 80 cents to the dollar.
 In Hollywood, we are making 30 cents to the dollar...
 I don’t think women and men are more or less capable.
 We just have a clear issue with women not having opportunities.
 We need to be part of the solution, not perpetuating the problem.”